Samsung Galaxy Watch 3 unveiled: Price, release date, specs and how to pre-order

 Still, no matter where you are, the Samsung Galaxy Watch 3’s trip detection sensors will call emergency services on your behalf when it senses you took a hard and sudden fall.
 Apple Watch has had this feature for a few years, so it's good to see Samsung catching up.

 Under the hood, the Samsung Galaxy Watch 3 runs on the Exynos 9110 chipset and packs GPS, a heart rate sensor, ECG sensor and blood pressure monitor.
-However, the latter two are not FDA-approved, and will only work in South Korea at launch.
+However, the latter sensor is not FDA-approved, and will only work in South Korea at launch.

+Samsung did just get the OK on its ECG sensor, though.
+It might not work at launch, but users should be able to take ECG readings — which can detect signs of atrial fibrillation — soon.

 All Galaxy Watch 3 models support 16GB RAM and an additional 8GB of internal storage for offline music playback — that’s double what the first Galaxy Watch offered.